MSc Health Psychology (incorporating PG Cert/PG Dip)

 Why choose this course?

 - This course will help you to develop the necessary knowledge and skills to critically evaluate the fundamental theoretical, empirical, and practical applications of health psychology.
-The course provides the first stage of practitioner training towards becoming a chartered health psychologist and is a prerequisite for stage two training in health psychology.
+The course provides the first stage of practitioner training towards becoming a registered health psychologist and is a prerequisite for stage two training in health psychology.

 Start date: September (full time or part time) or January (part time only)

 Course length: full time: one year (two days per week), part time: two years (one day per week).
 If you study this course on campus full time, you’ll come into the University on Wednesdays and Thursdays.
 If you choose to study part time you’ll come in on Wednesdays during your first year and Thursdays during your second year.
-If you study online, all of your resources are available online and there is no need to come to Derby to attend lectures.

 Campus: Kedleston Road site, Derby Campus